 This, of course, was Denham’s last DPPC as Information Commissioner.
 We don’t know who the new Commissioner will be as of yet, but it’ll be interesting to see how the ICO messaging and priorities change under the new leadership.

 If you would like to discuss the content of this blog or want to discuss what your business needs in order to become data protection compliant, we can help.
-Contact us for a no obligation chat.
+Our highly qualified, expert consultants offer a wide range of data protection services.